lomeli/surfBook/kaushal.md

 no wifi, show last loadtime

-get values for icon share
+get api values for share

 continue loading not